-- Knowledge of state, federal, and provincial laws and regulations that apply to the practice of counseling and marriage & family therapy. - Knowledge of professional ethics and standards of practice that apply to counseling and the practice of marriage & family therapy. - Knowledge of policies and procedures of the practice setting.
+- Knowledge of state, federal, and provincial laws and regulations that apply to the practice of counseling. - Knowledge of professional ethics and standards of practice that apply to counseling. - Knowledge of policies and procedures of the practice setting. - Understanding of the process of making ethical decisions. - Ability to recognize ethical dilemmas in practice settings.

-- Understanding of the process of making ethical decisions. - Ability to recognize ethical dilemmas in practice settings. - Ability to recognize when a legal consultation is necessary. - Ability to recognize when clinical supervision or legal consultation is necessary. - Ability to recognize when and how to effectively utilize consultation. - Ability to recognize issues related to ethics, laws, regulations, and professional standards. - Understand the limitations to confidentiality and parameters of mandatory reporting. - Understanding the need for and how to create a safety plan for clients who present with potential self-harm, suicide, abuse, or violence. - Understand how to take action when ethical and legal dilemmas emerge. - Know how to report information to appropriate authorities as required by law. - Understand how to practice within your defined scope of practice and competence and how to obtain knowledge of advances and theory regarding effective clinical practice. - How to obtain license(s) and specialty credentials. - Understand the necessity of self-care, and monitoring personal issues and problems to insure they do not impact the therapy process adversely or create vulnerability for misconduct. - Understand how to maintain client records with timely and accurate notes. - When (and how) to consult with peers and/or supervisors if personal issues threaten to adversely impact clinical work. - The importance of pursuing professional development through self-supervision, collegial consultation, professional reading, and continuing educational activities.
+- Ability to recognize when a legal consultation is necessary. - Ability to recognize when clinical supervision or is necessary (always!). - Ability to recognize when and how to effectively utilize peer and staff consultation. - Ability to recognize issues related to ethics, laws, regulations, and professional standards. - Understand the limitations to confidentiality and parameters of mandatory reporting. - Understanding the need for and how to create a safety plan for clients who present with potential self-harm, suicide, abuse, or violence. - Understand how to take action when ethical and legal dilemmas emerge. - Know how to report information to appropriate authorities as required by law. - Understand how to practice within your defined scope of practice and competence and how to obtain knowledge of advances and theory regarding effective clinical practice. - How to obtain license(s) and specialty credentials. - Understand the necessity of self-care, and monitoring personal issues and problems to insure they do not impact the therapy process adversely or create vulnerability for misconduct. - Understand how to maintain client records with timely and accurate notes. - When (and how) to consult with peers and/or supervisors if personal issues threaten to adversely impact clinical work. - The importance of pursuing professional development through self-supervision, collegial consultation, professional reading, and continuing educational activities.